realtime-trains-lang/realtime-trains-py/SECURITY.md

 ## Supported Versions

 We release updates and patches regularly.
 Below are the versions of this project that are actively supported and maintained.
 If a version isn't shown in this table, then it is no longer supported.
+Specific versions that will no longer be supported in the next few months will be shown too.

 | Version (realtime-trains-py)  | Supported          |
 |-------------------------------|--------------------|